harshvp096/foundations/README.md

-# BCA-CPP-Revision
+# foundations
-Revising and practicing C++ questions
+Building a strong foundation with learning skills and creating projects.